Isko Moreno: 2022 presidential campaign

 In December 2021, Moreno said he intended to retire in politics if he was not elected as president, and that he would rather spend quality time with his family.
+During Moreno's presidential campaign, he attacked mostly Vice President Leni Robredo and her camp, beginning on October 2021 and intensifying a week before the 2022 elections.
+When polls showed that Moreno was trailing behind Robredo, Moreno held a press conference attacking not the frontrunner Marcos, but Robredo again.
+Moreno called for Robredo to drop from the race in favor of his presidential ambitions.

-Moreno was not elected president; he finished fourth out of ten candidates, and Bongbong Marcos was elected to the post.
+Moreno was not elected president; he finished fourth out of ten candidates, and former senator Bongbong Marcos was elected to the post.
 Moreno garnered 1,933,909 votes and conceded the election.
 External observers attribute the failure of his campaign to his lack of political machinery, alleged infighting within his campaign team, disinformation against him, and minimal media coverage.
-The April 17 joint press conference, at which Moreno criticized presidential candidate Leni Robredo, was also said to work against his campaign.
+An April 17 joint press conference, at which Moreno criticized presidential candidate Leni Robredo, was also said to work against his campaign.
 According to his Statement of Contributions and Expenses (SOCE), Moreno had no excess campaign contributions and donations, and spent an extra ₱1.1 million from his personal funds for the campaign.

-Post-mayoralty
+Political hiatus

-In January 2023, Moreno debuted his new weekly web talk show, Iskovery Night under his new venture, Scott Media Productions based in Bonifacio Global City.
+During his first retirement from politics, Moreno debuted his new weekly web talk show, Iskovery Night, in January 2023 under his new venture, Scott Media Productions, based in the Bonifacio Global City in Taguig.
 His first guest was actor Coco Martin.
-Some of Moreno's staff were former employees of ABS-CBN who were retrenched due to non-renewal of franchise.
+Some of Moreno's staff were former employees of ABS-CBN who were retrenched due to the non-renewal of its franchise.

+In June 2023, Moreno joined the noontime variety show Eat Bulaga! (later Tahanang Pinakamasaya) on GMA Network as one of its new hosts, following the departure of the original cast.
+On July 8, he signed a long-term contract with TAPE Inc., as the rumors about the show's cancellation were debunked.
+On July 20, Moreno returned to his home station, GMA Network, by signing an exclusive contract with its talent agency, Sparkle.
+Tahanang Pinakamasaya was later cancelled in March 2024.

+In February 2024, Moreno opened his restaurant, Ugbo, located in McKinley Hill, Taguig.

+Moreno served as a guest host in the pre-noontime show TiktoClock in May 2024, also broadcast by GMA Network.